thomasleplus/java-memory-safety/README.md

 ## Presentation

-I presentated this study as a talk to [BSides London 2025](https://bsides.london/bsides-london-2025).
+I presented this study as a talk at the [BSides London 2025](https://bsides.london/bsides-london-2025) conference.
 You can watch the recording
 or get the [slides](https://thomasleplus.github.io/java-memory-safety/bsides-london-2025.html).

+There is also a longer version of the [slides](https://thomasleplus.github.io/java-memory-safety/).

 ## Code